 Do you know how to protect your kids’ privacy online?Whether downloading music or filling out a profile to play the newest online game, kids are potentially risking their reputation, security, and identity.

-How kids are tracked and targetedSneaky Ways Advertisers Target Kids Apps 101: What to Know Before You Download Learning the Value of a Virtual Dollar
+How kids are tracked and targetedSneaky Ways Advertisers Target Kids Apps 101: What to Know Before You Download Online Privacy: What It Is and How to Get It

 When clicks leave an online trailYou’re Not as Private as You Think GPS: Should Kids Post Where They Are?
 Staying Safe and Secure Online